ScientificProgrammer/InstallMyPkgsToNewRSetup/README.md

 part because of the paradox I mentioned earlier.

 Another popular software project that springs to mind for this paradox is *Node.js*.
-If you're not familiar with it, perform a web-search for
+If you're not familiar with it, check out this interesting story from *ARS Technica* titled, [Rage-quit: Coder unpublished 17 lines of JavaScript and “broke the Internet”](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/),

-    what's wrong with node.js npm?

 The net summary of all that background information is that I created this repo so that I'd have a structured place to maintain my relatively simple